ACEJMC Bylaws

 The Executive Director shall be the chief staff officer of the Council and shall prepare the agenda and minutes of meetings, keep records, perform all duties incident to the office and the accrediting process, and prepare annual reports on the finances and the activities of the Council to be submitted to the Council and to each of the member associations.

-The elected officers of the Council and the Chair of the Accrediting Committee shall compose an Executive Committee, with power to transact Council business between Council meetings.
+The elected officers of the Council and the Chair and Vice Chair of the Accrediting Committee shall compose an Executive Committee, with power to transact Council business between Council meetings.
 Actions of the Executive Committee shall be reported to the Council at its next meeting.
 The Executive Director shall be a non-voting member of the Executive Committee.

 Article V. Meetings